blakeearth/indices/README.md

 ## Notes
 * `indices` uses `blackfriday` and does NOT sanitize input!
 It will copy over HTML tags, scripts, etc.
-* Use `\` at the end of Markdown lines to end the paragraph/force a line break.
 * The HTML used to generate the static sites is in `indices.go`.
 If you want to change the appearance or something else about the sites `indices` generates, start there!
 * The code for this repository is sloppy!
 It's the first program I made with Go (I wanted to learn it), and it could definitely stand some refactoring.